-In this study, we explore a refined method of NV creation, in which we avoid implantation of nitrogen ions and instead use ${}^{12}C^+$ implantation to create vacancies [36].
-The NVs are formed by recombination of the created vacancies with native nitrogen in the diamond lattice.
+In this study, we explore a refined method of NV creation, in which we avoid implantation of nitrogen ions and instead use 12C+ implantation to create vacancies.36 The NVs are formed by recombination of the created vacancies with native nitrogen in the diamond lattice.
 Using carbon as a substitute for nitrogen retains the ability to create NVs with nanoscale depth resolution (unlike electron irradiation or optical writing), without creating a broad-linewidth population (unlike nitrogen implantation).
-In contrast to prior work, we opt for implantation post-fabrication (IPF), implanting the ions after fabrication of the microstructures, following the approach used by Kasperczyk et al. [31].
-The rationale behind this reversal is to avoid exposing already formed NVs to the potentially deleterious effects of fabrication, in particular the aggressive dry etching steps and electron beam lithography [37, 38].
+Using 12C+, which has a mass comparable to 15N+, for the implantation further ensures that the depth distribution of vacancies is very similar to the one created by implantation of nitrogen.
+Since the lattice consists mainly of 12C, this further ensures that no heteroatoms are introduced into the lattice.
+In contrast to prior work, we opt for implantation post-fabrication (IPF), implanting the ions after fabrication of the microstructures, following the approach used by Kasperczyk et al.32 The rationale behind this reversal is to avoid exposing already formed NVs to the potentially deleterious effects of fabrication, in particular, the aggressive dry etching steps and electron beam lithography.37

-We fabricate our samples from electronic grade (100) single-crystal diamond ([N] < 5 ppb, [B] < 1 ppb, Element Six), and follow a previously developed fabrication procedure [21, 39, 40].
-The main steps of the process flow are illustrated in Fig. 1(a).
-We create $< 5 \,\mu$ m-thin microstructures out of $\sim 50 \,\mu\text{m}$ bulk diamond via electron beam lithography and inductively coupled plasma reactive ion etching (ICP-RIE).
-The etching is carried out through the aperture (typically 1by-1 mm2) of a quartz mask until the structures within the aperture become free-standing.
-A combination of the etching process and mask geometry results in a thickness gradient: the structures in the center of the aperture are up to several microns thinner compared to the structures at its edges.
+We fabricate our samples from electronic grade (100) singlecrystal diamond ([N] < 5 ppb, [B] < 1 ppb, Element Six) and follow a previously developed fabrication procedure.^{21,39,40} The main steps of the process flow are illustrated in Fig. 1(a).
+We create <5 μ m-thin microstructures out of ~50 μ m bulk diamond via electron beam lithography and inductively coupled plasma reactive ion etching (ICP-RIE).
+The etching is carried out through the aperture (typically 1 × 1 mm2) of a quartz mask until the structures within the aperture become freestanding.
+A combination of the etching process, mask geometry and mask position results in a thickness gradient: the structures in the center of the aperture are up to several micrometers thinner compared to the structures at its edges.
+The thickness gradient varies in its extent from sample to sample.
 Once the microstructures have been created, a thin chromium/gold layer is evaporated at a slight angle onto the back surface to reduce charging during implantation.
-Finally, 12C+ is implanted into the microstructures from the front side at an angle of 7° , and NVs are created after stripping the metal layer and performing a multi-step annealing process similar to the one described in Ref.
-[39].
+Finally, 12C+ is